alvics/learn-react/README.md

 Indentify the duplication, what's its purpose?, choose a decriptive name!, Create a new file to house the new component and configure by using React's "props" system.

-## Props
+# Props

-System for passing data from a parent component to a child component (customize how the child looks or behaves).
+System for passing data from a parent component to a child component
+#### Every React component has a property called props (a plain JS Object) includes all attributes
+(customize how the child looks or behaves).

 The Component using props (JavaScript objects) key value pairs